 Janet, A Couple of Stelly’s

-The best way I stay motivated when paying off debt is to have a visual where I can track to see the progress.
+The best way I stay motivated when paying off debt is to have a visual where I can track to see my progress.
 This is especially motivating when I have a loan where I can see I have xx amount of months left.

-When I pay extra money towards the principle as I can, I’m able to determine via a loan amortization schedule how many months I was able to reduce it by.
+When I pay extra money towards the principal as I can, I’m able to determine via a loan amortization schedule how many months I was able to reduce it by.
 I’m able to cross those extra months off my visual.